f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/automation-user-guide.rst

 -  serviceport = "set to your app port number.
 For existing demo use 8501"

-- Also add aws access key and secret key in your env vars (recommended) or in this tfvars (not recommended)

 Check the rest of the values in variables.tf and update if need any changes.

 **STEP 4:** Commit and push your build branch to your forked repo